aws-solutions/centralized-logging-with-opensearch/docs/en/implementation-guide/domains/alarms.md

 # Recommended Alarms
-Amazon OpenSearch provides a set of [recommended CloudWatch alarms](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/cloudwatch-alarms.html) to monitor the health of AOS domains.
-Log Hub helps you to create the alarms automatically, and send notification to your email (or SMS) via SNS.
+Amazon OpenSearch provides a set of [recommended CloudWatch alarms](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/cloudwatch-alarms.html) to monitor the health of Amazon OpenSearch Service domains.
+Centralized Logging with OpenSearch helps you to create the alarms automatically, and send notification to your email (or SMS) via SNS.

 ## Create alarms

-### Using the Log Hub console
+### Using the Centralized Logging with OpenSearch console
-1. Log in to the Log Hub console.
+1. Log in to the Centralized Logging with OpenSearch console.
 2. In the navigation pane, under **Domains**, choose **OpenSearch domains**.
 3. Select the domain from the table.
 4. Under **General configuration**, choose **Enable** at the **Alarms** label.